DIY and Crafts

 Procedure:

 Paint the clay pot pink and let it dry completely.
-Attach ears, eyes, nose, and tie a ribbon around the neck.
+Attach ears, eyes, and a nose, and tie a ribbon around the neck.

-Read More: How to Make Paper Birthday Hat – Step by Step Instructions
+Read More: How to Make a Paper Birthday Hat – Step-by-Step Instructions

 Recycled Plastic Bottle Pig Craft